Asbestos fibers are invisible and indestructible. See for yourself!

 1976 The International Agency for Research on Cancer list asbestos as a human carcinogen and the National Institute for Occupational Safety and Health calls for a ban on asbestos in US workplaces.

-1991 EPA Asbestos Ban and Phase was overruled by the 5th US Federal Circuit Court of Appeals
+1989 EPA promulgates Asbestos Ban and Phase – Out Rule which was overruled by the 5th US Federal Circuit Court of Appeals in 1991.

 1998 International Programme for Chemical Safety determines there is no safe exposure for chrysotile asbestos.